piusdahinden/disprofas/README.md

 summary(res4)
 #>
 #> Results of Martinez & Zhao Tolerance Interval (TI) Approach
-#> (TI limits calculatd at each time point of the dissolution profiles of a set of reference batches)
+#> (TI limits calculated at each time point of the dissolution profiles of a set of reference batches)
 #>
 #>   Time     Mean      LTL       UTL   S1.LTL    S1.UTL   S2.LTL    S2.UTL
 #> 1    5 46.77167 27.22641  66.31693 22.22641  71.31693 12.22641  81.31693